-Designated Persons must not authorise requests for their own service area and will access the restricted area of the NAFN website using a special code, in order to review and approve the application.
-When approving the application, the Designated Person must be satisfied that the acquiring of the information is necessary, proportionate and meets the serious crime threshold.
+The relevant Designated Persons responsible for the area to which the application relates, will then access the restricted area of the NAFN website using a special code, in order to review and approve the application.
+When approving the application, the Designated Person must be satisfied that the acquiring of the information is necessary and proportionate.
 Approvals are documented by the Designated Person completing the online document and resubmitting it by following the steps outlined on the site by NAFN.
 This online documentation is retained by NAFN who are inspected and audited by the Office Surveillance Commissioner (OSC).